aumsathwara/discord_bot/README.md

 	6 Open a text editor and create a new file.
 This will be the main file for your Discord bot.

 	7 Import the Discord.py library and use the Client class to create a new bot client.
 Use the run() method to start the bot using your bot's token.

+	8 Click the "Copy" button next to the "Client ID" field to copy your bot's client ID to your clipboard.
+You will need this ID later to invite your bot to a server.

+	9 Open a text editor and create a new file.
+This will be the main file for your Discord bot.

+	10 Import the Discord.py library and use the Client class to create a new bot client.
+Use the run() method to start the bot using your bot's token.

+		import discord

+		client = discord.Client()

+		@client.event
+		async def on_ready():
+		    print(f'{client.user} has connected to Discord!')

+		client.run('YOUR_BOT_TOKEN_HERE')

+	11 Save the file and run it using Python.If everything is set up correctly, you should see a message in the console indicating that your bot has connected to Discord.

+	12 Invite your bot to a server using the OAuth2 URL generator on the Discord Developer Portal.
+Select the "bot" scope and copy the generated URL into your web browser to add your bot to a server.

+	13 Start creating commands for your bot by using the @client.command() decorator.
+For example, the following code creates a command called hello that sends a message to the channel when the command is used:

 # Output